Safo-Samson/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
-This repository is a coursework I did in my first year on Data analysis.
+This repository contains a coursework I did in my first year on Data analysis.